LesFerch/FolderViewPainter/README.md

 ## Known Limitations

-The Explorer window is opened and closed whenever you export or import a view.
+The Explorer window is closed and re-opened whenever you export or import a view.
 This is necessary because Microsoft does not provide an API for working with Explorer views.
-The app has to force Explorer to update the view in the registry by opening and closing the window for that view.
+The app has to force Explorer to update the view in the registry by closing and re-opening the window for that view.

 Sometimes two Explorer windows for the same folder will end up open.
 This is due to timing and race condition issues.
 It's a trade-off between reliability and speed and can't be made 100% perfect, but no harm comes from this issue.